orsonteodoro/oiledmachine-overlay/README.md

 static-libs, the package should either disable static-libs or the static-libs recompiled with with Clang only.
 This is too prevent any link-time issues or intermediate representation (IR) or LTO bytecode incompability since LTO will use that information to optimize (finish compiling) in link phase.
+The eclass will require that -ffat-lto-objects is not used to speed up linking and lower the size cost.
+It will transfer two representations to the HDD, so it is like worst case double the copy time with -ffat-lto-objects.

 ### 2023 policy